dinuish94/trip-fare-calculator/README.md

 ### How to run the application

 - Run `mvn clean install` in the root folder
-- Run `mvn spring-boot:run -Dspring-boot.run.arguments=src/main/resources/taps.csv` in the root folder to run the application (To give a different test file simply replace the file path  - `src/main/resources/taps.csv`)
+- Run `mvn spring-boot:run -Dspring-boot.run.arguments=src/main/resources/taps.csv` in the root folder to run the application
 - Output csv can be found in the root folder as well once the application has run successfully

 **NOTE:**

-- If new tap data are to be added, add them to the /resources/taps.csv
 - If new fare data are to be added, add them to the /resources/fares.csv
+- To input a different test file simply replace the file path  - `src/main/resources/taps.csv` in the command line arguments in the run command

+### Tests

+#### Unit tests

+- Run `mvn test` inside root folder to run tests

 ### Assumptions